Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 strong growth rate at 5 percent.
 I think the last three quarters who have been trending at mid-single digits

-about this in the right way.
-How would you expect that sort of growth rate to trend and should we be sort
+this in the right way.
+How would you expect that sort of growth rate to trend and should we be sort of aware

 SATYA NADELLA: Maybe I can start and at least give you how we think about it technically and product-wise